Kimplul/copyjit/README.md

 that all operations defined by the jit library have to allow for continuation passing optimizations to happen.
-In copy-and-patch, the templates are filled in at runtime with whatever values the user chooses, but since this relies on parsin ELF relocations, the library will have to be implemented for different platforms.
-Not a huge issue, but if we could avoid runtime patching of relocations we could (in theory) build a jit library that's equally portable as whatever compiler is used to compile it while having very low latencies.
+In copy-and-patch, the templates are filled in at runtime with whatever values the user chooses, but since this relies on parsin ELF relocations, the library will have to be ported to different platforms.
+Not a huge issue, but if we could avoid runtime patching of relocations we could (in theory) build a jit library that's architecture agnostic, while having very low latencies.

 ## Building